Knifemaking: Make A Knife From An Old Wrench

 blacksmith manually forging redhot metal on | blacksmith forge

 Pound it with a hammer until you get the desired shape of the blade.
-The may move in strange ways when hit by the hammer.
+The metal may move in strange ways when hit by the hammer.
 Take this as a test of your blacksmithing skills.

-RELATED: How to Make a Knife
+RELATED: How to Make a Survival Knife

 Step 5: Making the Blade